 - While neither program is better than the other, each has a different aim.
 A student whose main interests are gaining college credit and weighted grades will probably choose to take AP courses, although many IB courses count for college credit and receive weighted grades as well.
 Students who want to challenge themselves to develop critical thinking skills, an increased awareness of humanity, an international perspective, participate in the global community, a depth of learning that extends beyond the classroom, and a sense of commitment to the local community and needs of the world.
 Additionally, students who plan to pursue a career with an international outlook or who wish to attend college in another country will choose IB.

 · Do IB courses receive weighted grades?

-- Yes, most IB courses receive a weighted grade for MVHS GPA computation (see course catalog for details).
-Some of the SL courses will not be recognized for weighted credit at the University level.
+- Yes, all IB courses, except IB Sports Science SL receive weighted credit at MVHS and at the university level.
 Universities will only award up to 8 semesters of weighted credit from AP and IB classes towards their GPA calculations.

 · Are there scholarship opportunities for IB?

 - IBO does not offer scholarships for IB students.
 Some colleges do offer scholarships specifically for IB students.
 Completion of the IB Diploma Program makes students attractive to those who offer scholarships.
 Many of our diploma students are offered entrance into Honors Programs at the university, which often come with academic scholarships.